 Two knots are considered equivalent if it is possible to rearrange one to the form of the other, without cutting the loop and without allowing it to pass through itself.
-The reason for using loops of string in the mathematical definition is that knots in a length of string can always be undone, so any two lengths of string are equivalent in this sense.
+The reason for using loops of string in the mathematical definition is that knots in a length of string can always be undone by pulling the ends through, so any two lengths of string are equivalent in this sense.